-Dr. Wyatt served on the Federal Drug Administration (FDA) Drug Safety Oversight Board, and as a mentor to the Center for Medicare & Medicaid Innovation (CMI) Advisors program at the Centers for Medicare & Medicaid Services (CMS), and a member of the American College of Physicians.
-Dr. Wyatt is on the faculty at the Institute for Health Care Improvement.
-He was named one of the “Top 50 Patient Safety Experts” in the USA by Becker’s Magazine in 2013 and 2014.
+Previously, Dr. Wyatt served on the Federal Drug Administration (FDA) Drug Safety Oversight Board, and as a mentor to the Center for Medicare & Medicaid Innovation (CMI) Advisors program at the Centers for Medicare & Medicaid Services.
+Prior to joining The Joint Commission, Dr. Wyatt served as Director of the Patient Safety Analysis Center for the Department of Defense Military Health System.
+He also serves as The Joint Commission representative on The National Coordinating Council for Medication Error Reporting and Prevention.
+He was named one of the 2013 and 2014 “Top 50 Patient Safety Experts” in the USA by Becker’s Magazine.